napari/docs/docs/howtos/layers/labels.md

 This mode is represented by ![image: Transform](../../images/transform-tool.png) in the `layer controls` panel.
 It enables you to rotate, scale, or translate the layer.
+Note: at present this feature is limited to 2D viewer display mode.
 To reset the transformation, you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).
 Enable this mode by pressing the `7` key when the `labels layer` is selected.